 The therapist never used any techniques or tests, so it soon became clear that my empowerment was down to the acceptance and empathy that she embodied.
 That is not to say that she agreed with everything I said but she listened without judging and helped me see things differently often just by adding a few words here and there.
 Not all sessions where plain sailing.
 There were times when I had to accept parts of myself that I disliked or admit that certain situations would only shift if I was prepared to take a risk.
 Together we achieved a lot.
 She didn’t always get it right and even if that was annoying it taught me quite a bit about myself.

-It so happened that I became interested in psychology whilst taking my A-Levels.
-It then took a lot of soul searching before I knew that what I wanted was to become a therapist and make a difference to people’s life.
-I had to work hard to face and transform my demons.
-There were many obstacles in the way and I stumbled several times but I always returned onto the same path and every time I felt clearer and stronger about my purpose.
+This early positive experience of therapy increased my interest in psychology and helped me realised that what I wanted was to become a therapist and make a difference to people’s life.
+I had to work hard to face and transform my demons and to overcome several obstacles.
 So when people tell me that they are stuck and struggling to move forward I have a good sense of where they are coming from.